 What clothing and footwear advice would you give to other women turbine technicians?

 Do not rely on men to tell you what to wear.
 If you know a woman you can ask, go to her.
 Also, some men’s trousers are going to be better than women’s trousers.
 I love trousers with built-in knee pads.
 If you live somewhere with all the seasons, make sure you have work clothes for all those seasons.
 Work wear is also like personal wear.
 What fits one person really well may not fit another well at all.
 After being in this field for several years I’m still trying new boots and clothes.
 If you find something you like and it works for you, stick to it!
 However, you can always test drive something new.

-Advance and blade rescue
+Advance and blade rescue in wind turbine technology

 You are qualified to perform intricate rescues.
 Can you explain what this involves?